 Description: Motorcycle tires are a critical safety component, yet many riders underestimate both their cost and how quickly they wear during normal riding.
 Because this audience is already familiar with tire safety fundamentals, this session will focus on new ways to communicate the value of tires to newer riders.
 One practical comparison is fuel consumption.
 Every ride uses both gasoline and rubber, but riders usually only think about the cost they see at the pump.
 By reframing tires as a normal operating expense similar to fuel, instructors and safety professionals can help riders better understand tire replacement, plan for the real cost of riding, and avoid operating motorcycles on worn or aging tires.

-Session B: Prehospital Blood Programs & Trauma Outcomes — Advancing Care for Motorcyclists and All Crash Victims | Veramendi J
+Session B: Automated Vehicles & Motorcycle Safety | Veramendi GH

-Speaker: Dr. Chris Winckler, University of Texas Health Science Center at San Antonio
+Speaker: Bart Teeter, Bot Auto

-Description: In this session, Dr. Winckler will discuss the vital role of prehospital blood programs in enhancing survival for patients with traumatic injuries — including motorcyclists — by enabling emergency medical teams to administer lifesaving blood products before hospital arrival.
-Attendees will learn how early blood intervention in the field can stabilize severe bleeding, reduce preventable deaths, and strengthen trauma care outcomes in the prehospital setting.
+Description: Join Bart Teeter at Bot Auto for a forward-looking session on how autonomous vehicle technologies can improve roadway safety — including interactions with motorcycles and other vulnerable road users.
+Drawing on his extensive law enforcement and AV safety experience, Bart will explore practical strategies for deploying driverless commercial vehicles responsibly, minimizing human error, and enhancing detection and response around motorcycles and mixed traffic environments.

 3:15 – 3:30 PM | Break & Networking

 3:30 – 4:15 PM | General Session | Veramendi GH